ADMISSION QUESTION & ANSWERS

 ACCELERATED STUDY EXPLAINED

 The duration of an academic programme obviously depends on the specific course registered for.
 Certificate courses may be completed in days while Bachelor and Master's Degree programmes require a long-term commitment.
-Due to the fact that EDUVISA follows an academic schedule linked to its international collaborating award and university partners students are able to complete their studies in a shortened period of time which is solely determined by the efforts and commitment of the individual student who may proceed to the next module/course as soon as he/she has successfully completed the current module/course.
+Since EDUVISA follows an academic schedule linked to its international collaborating award and university partners students can complete their studies in a shortened period which is solely determined by the efforts and commitment of the individual student who may proceed to the next module/course as soon as he/she has successfully completed the current module/course.

 Students are also exempted from unnecessary interruptions associated with university holidays, socio-political unrest or boycott actions and are not burdened by travel costs and interruptions in public transport.